tm1611/M4-Statistical-Methods/README.md

 Two basic ML methods were used in the competition:

--
+- RNN Bench: Sequential recurrent neural network (RNN) using `SimpleRNN` layer with 6 nodes in Keras.
--
+- MLP Bench: Multilayer perceptron (MLP) network using `MLPRegressor` with 6 units from scikit learn.

-Both methods in the given formulation performed poorly in the competition
+Both methods in the given formulation performed badly in the M4 competition